-The TTAB recently ruled on the appeals from three Section 2(e)(1) mere descriptiveness refusals summarized below.
-Let's see how you do with them, keeping in mind that the Board affirms, by my calculation, some 90% of these refusals.
-Answer(s) will be found in the first comment.
+Last week, the TTAB ruled on the appeals from the three Section 2(e)(1) mere descriptiveness refusals summarized below.
+Let's see how you do with them.
+Results will be found in the first comment.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.